Cryptocurrencies in Europe: Sweden

 The Swedish Tax Agency issued a preliminary decision on Value Added Tax (VAT) on bitcoins, declaring that trading bitcoins is not subject to Swedish VAT, but is instead subject to the Financial Supervisory Authority regulations and treated as a currency.

 Financial Supervisory Authority and the central bank in a statement publicly declared that bitcoin is legal but not an official form of payment or legal tender.

 Czech Republic

 Czech Republic Govt. stated that businesses and people who purchase, sell, store, manage, or mediate the acquisition or selling of virtual currencies or offer similar services are required to adhere to anti-money laundering regulations.

 For the purposes of accounting and taxes, Bitcoin is categorized as an intangible asset rather than as electronic money.

 Switzerland

 Swiss Govt declared that Bitcoin businesses in Switzerland are regulated by anti-money laundering laws and may need a banking license in certain situations.

 On December 5, 2013, a proposal was submitted by 45 Swiss Parliament members concerning digital sustainability, which urged the Swiss government to evaluate the opportunities for utilization of bitcoin by the country's financial sector.

 In response to the parliament's recommendations, the Swiss Federal Council issued a report on virtual currencies in June 2014.

+In May 2023, the Swiss Financial Market Supervisory Authority (FINMA) concluded enforcement proceedings against the Dohrnii Foundation, finding that the DHN token qualified as a security because the planned platform was not operational at the time of its Initial Coin Offering (ICO).
+The decision has been described as the first publicly known case in Switzerland and Europe in which a pre-functional ICO token was classified as a security, despite ICOs generally being used to fund the subsequent development of blockchain platforms.
+The decision raised questions about the compatibility of FINMA's approach with the traditional ICO model, in which tokens are typically sold before a platform becomes operational to finance its development.